Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 Deep learning methods for time series, such as Long Short-Term Memory (LSTM) networks, can be implemented using the `keras` package.
 These models learn temporal patterns and identify anomalies as sequences that deviate significantly from learned behaviors.

-### Graph-Based Approaches

-Graph-based approaches are particularly useful for detecting anomalies in structured data, such as social networks or transportation systems.
-These methods analyze the connectivity and relationships between entities.

-The `igraph` package provides tools for analyzing network structures, including community detection and centrality measures.
-Anomalies can be identified as nodes or edges with unusual connectivity patterns.

-Random walk-based methods, implemented in the `RWeka` package, simulate random traversals of the graph to assess the likelihood of each node.
-Nodes with low probabilities of being visited are flagged as anomalies.